UmarFKhawaja/Voltron/README.md

 Contains code for integrating with external services.

+### Notes

+This is a work in progress.

+As such some features are not yet working as intended.
+A brief description of the missing features follows:

+#### Register and Login with OAuth

+* Sign up using OAuth account
+* Connect OAuth account
+* Disconnect OAuth account

+Once this capability is fully implemented:

+* a new user will be able to come to the website, click on `Continue with ...` button on the `Login` page, and continue.
+If a user does not exist, one would be created for them.
+* an existing user will be able to come to the website, click on `Continue with ...` button on the `Login` page, and continue.
+If their OAuth account has not previously been linked to their application account, it will be linked.
+Their email address will be used to automatically link their OAuth and application accounts.

+#### Manage profile

+Once this capability is implemeted, the user will be able to update their display name, user name, email address, and password.

+When changing their display name or user name, the change will be completed immediately.

+When changing their email address, the change will be completed in 2 steps.
+First, an email will be sent to their old email address to confirm that the change has been initiated by them.
+When they confirm the change, an email will be sent to their new email address to confirm it is correct and in their control.

+When changing their password, they will have 3 options.
+If they do not have a password set, they will be able to set a password.
+If they do have a password set, they can either change it or unset it.

+> A user who does not have a password set and does not have their account linked to an OAuth account can still login using magic login, where an email is sent to them with a link to complete the login process.
+>
+> Not having a password is considered more secure because there is no password that can be guessed.
+Authentication is achieved by proving access to the registered email address.

+#### Send mail

+An email is not sent out to the user when registering or logging in with magic login.

+The email address where the link will be sent and the link itself are printed on the console by the `monitor-app`.

+Note that the mail is generated on the `server-app` and the mail event is published to Redis.
+This mail event is then picked up by the `monitor-app` and the details published on its console.

+#### Publish GraphQL endpoint

+This has not been done yet.

 ## Instructions

 > NB: all commands must be run in the root of the repository